Thalhammer/jwt-cpp/README.md

 ## Signature algorithms

-jwt-cpp supports all the algorithms defined by the specifications.
-The modular design allows to easily [add additional algorithms](docs/signing.md#custom-signature-algorithms) without any problems.
-If you need any feel free to create a pull request or [open an issue](https://github.com/Thalhammer/jwt-cpp/issues/new).
+jwt-cpp comprehensively supports all algorithms specified in the standard.
+Its modular design facilitates the seamless [inclusion of additional algorithms](docs/signing.md#custom-signature-algorithms) without encountering any complications.
+Should you wish to contribute new algorithms, feel free to initiate a pull request or [open an issue](https://github.com/Thalhammer/jwt-cpp/issues/new).

 For completeness, here is a list of all supported algorithms: